 Research has shown that there’s a connection between a good marriage and good health.
 Just look at one of the greatest actresses of all time, Meryl Streep.
-She’s almost 70 years old—can you believe that?—and just celebrated her 41st wedding anniversary with husband Don Gummer; talk about #relationshipgoals.
+She’s 70 years old—can you believe that?—and has been married to husband Don Gummer for 42 years; talk about #relationshipgoals.

 For their analysis—their findings were published in the journal Health Psychology last November—the study’s authors looked at data from 19,246 married individuals between 1978 and 2010.
 In order to measure marital satisfaction, these participants were asked, “Taking things all together, how would you describe your marriage?
 Would you say that your marriage is very happy, pretty happy, or not too happy?”